fourminute/Fluffy/README.md

 <b>Why does my install keeps hanging and/or crashing?</b>

 Answer: Switch Transfer Mode to "Safe".

+<b>Why do I have unsufficient permission error (usb)(linux)?</b>

+Answer: You need to make a <a href=https://github.com/fourminute/Fluffy/blob/master/80-fluffy-switch.rules>udev rule</a> to modify the switch usb device owner or group in /etc/udev/rules.d/

 <b>Still having problems?
 Consider making a bug report on this GitHub page to request assistance.</b>